 A visually distinctive and provocative force in the Geto Boys, whose confrontational style helped define the gritty reality of Southern hip-hop.

-Richard Shaw, born in Jamaica and raised in the Bushwick section of Brooklyn, found his way to Houston's rap scene as a dancer.
-His small stature and energetic presence caught the eye of the Geto Boys, who initially brought him in as Little Billy, a hype man and breakdancer.
-He soon proved his mettle on the mic, adopting the name Bushwick Bill and forming, with Scarface and Willie D, the group's most potent lineup.
-His high-pitched, frantic delivery and unflinching lyrics about violence, mental anguish, and street life became a signature element of their groundbreaking albums like 'We Can't Be Stopped'—its cover famously featuring Bill in a hospital gown after a shocking, self-inflicted gunshot wound.
-His solo work further explored dark, personal themes, cementing his status as a complex and unforgettable character in hip-hop history, whose art was inextricably linked to his tumultuous life.
+Richard Shaw, born in Jamaica and raised in Brooklyn's Bushwick section, joined Houston's rap scene as a dancer.
+His small stature and energetic presence caught the Geto Boys' attention; they brought him in as Little Billy, a hype man and breakdancer.
+He proved his mettle on the mic, adopted the name Bushwick Bill, and formed the group's most potent lineup with Scarface and Willie D. His high-pitched, frantic delivery and unflinching lyrics about violence, mental anguish, and street life became a signature element of albums like 'We Can't Be Stopped'—its cover featured Bill in a hospital gown after a shocking, self-inflicted gunshot wound.
+His solo work explored dark, personal themes, securing his status as a complex and unforgettable character in hip-hop history, his art inextricably linked to his tumultuous life.

 1965–1980